iharp3/iharp-python-library/README.md

     from iharp_query_executor.get_find_area_api import GeoFindAreaExecutor

-# To use the executors:
+  Each function requires the variables shown inside the function to work properly.

-  Each function requires the variables shown inside the function to wy. ork properl
+# GetRasterExecutor:

-  For GetRasterExecutor:
+  Code for the GetRasterExecutor function:

     raster = GetRasterExecutor(
         variable=variable,